C-130 Hercules transporting 182nd Security Forces Squadron to Washington D.C. for presidential inauguration support Jan. 14, 2021 (B-Roll)

 |High-Res.
 Downloads:

 This work, C-130 Hercules transporting 182nd Security Forces Squadron to Washington D.C. for presidential inauguration support Jan.
-14, 2021 (B-Roll), by SrA Paul Helmig, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+14, 2021 (B-Roll), by SrA Paul Helmig and SSgt Joseph Pagan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT